 Benjamin Franklin once said, “A penny saved is a penny earned.”
 But compound interest means your pennies and dollars, add up all the sooner.
 Instead of just earning money on the dollars you invest in your retirement, you’re earning money on the interest, too.
 Compounding builds on the length of time you’re investing and the regularity with which you invest.
 Franklin is also famously credited with saying, “Money makes money.
 And the money that money makes, makes money.”
 And that’s a definition of compounding that may make more sense.
 You invest your money and it earns interest.
 Then your money plus the interest earns even more.

 Franklin also considered compounding interest as the “eighth wonder of the world.”
 Investing guru, Warren Buffett, also says the same thing.
 So, don’t just take it from us, heed the advice of two of the smartest men who have ever lived.

 Banks or financial institutions that credit compound interest will use a compounding period such as annual, monthly, or daily.
 It’s important to know what length of time your bank will use.
 This is just one of the questions you may ask as you look for a site to bank your investment.

 Traditional plans (both IRAs and 401(k)s alike) generally get an upfront tax break, since they are funded with pretax money.
 What this means is that retirement plan contributions are taken out before your salary is taxed.
 Taxes aren’t due until you withdraw the money during retirement.

 The power of compound interest matters in investing.
 The difference it makes in savings is enormous, given enough time to do its job.
-Frequency of regular contributions and length of time making those deposits really influences the outcome in retirement accounts.
-You definitely want to make your money work as hard for you, as you do for it.
+The frequency of regular contributions and the length of time making those deposits influences the outcome in retirement accounts.
+You want to make your money work as hard for you as you do for it.